Regular or Temporary Position

 Due to the complexity of the University´s operations, however, each department establishes its own normal workweek, work hours, meal period and break schedule (if any) based upon its business needs.
 Accordingly, check with a supervisor for work schedule questions.

 Work schedules may be changed at the discretion of a department or supervisor to meet the University´s business needs.
-Generally, changes in work schedules will be announced as far in advance as practicable.
+Generally, changes in work schedules will be announced as far in advance as practical.
 Work schedules may not be changed to avoid the payment of overtime.

 Flexible Work Schedules